 “Look at a leaf or a raindrop and meditate.
 Meditate on all the conditions that are necessary for the existence of that leaf or a raindrop.”

 Looking at a leaf, we realize it contains the sun, light, and photosynthesis.
 It includes the Earth in the form of minerals, and it retains the sky in the form of water and air.
-So the leaf incorporates Earth, sun, and sky.
-He says the birth of any phenomenon is dependent on the delivery of other phenomena.
+So the leaf incorporates Earth, the sun, and the sky.
+He says the birth of any phenomenon depends on the delivery of other phenomena.
 He says without the many, there cannot be one.
 Without one, there cannot be many.
 And that was the Buddha 2500 years ago!

-An excellent writer, Susan Griffin, in her transcendent book “The chorus of stones,” wrote that we could not tell the story of one life separately from the narrative of other lives.
-To talk about this interconnectedness, we have to come to the question of who we are in the bigger context.
+In her transcendent book “The chorus of stones,” an excellent writer, Susan Griffin wrote that we could not tell the story of one life separately from the narrative of other lives.
+To talk about this interconnectedness, we have to question who we are in the bigger context.

 Who are we in the bigger context?